Bas Bron: Comtron

 Together with drummer Rimer Veeman, Bas Bron forms the group Comtron.
 The duo was formed in 2002, posing as higher management of a big evil stock trading cooperation, rich but disillusioned by the corporate world.
 This theme can be found in most of their songs as well; dark, heavy, electric funk.
 In 2002 and 2003, Comtron released two underground 12-inch singles.
 Their full-length debut album Follow The Money was released in 2007 by Rush Hour Recordings.

 Other aliases and activities

-Bas Bron has also released music under the pseudonyms Fatima Yamaha and Gifted and is a member and the producer of De Jeugd van Tegenwoordig, who had international success with their single "Watskeburt".
-Occasionally he performs with the Spaarndammerbuurtkliek as rapper Dubbel B and as Majoor Vlosshart: de Neger Des Heils, who also makes their beats.
+Bas Bron has also released music under the pseudonyms Fatima Yamaha and Gifted.

+He is a singer and the main producer in hip hop and R&B group 'De Jeugd van Tegenwoordig', who had international success with their single "Watskeburt".
+Occasionally he performs with the Spaarndammerbuurtkliek as rapper 'Dubbel B' or as 'Majoor Vlosshart: de Neger Des Heils', as well as producing for the group.
 He also appeared on rapper Brainpower's second album Verschil Moet Er Zijn.

 In 2005, he started the music label Magnetron Music.